Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 #### --( Soshoryu - Twin Rising Dragons )--
 This requires two storage scrolls with projectile weapons stored inside of them.
 When this technique is used both the scrolls are launched into the air (giving the technique its name).
 The user can then jump up between them, grabbing and throwing various projectiles.

-- Stamina: Variable
-- Chakra: 10
+- Chakra: +10
-- Range: As weapons used
-- Speed: Variable
+- Speed: +0
-- Seal Speed: 8
+- Seal Speed: +8
 - Requires: Two scrolls with thrown weapons sealed inside them

-Effects: You unseal and throw weapons.
-This is a regular multi-throw, but you add your CHA/2 to your DEX when determining how many weapons you can throw.
-Notably, this can't be done with Senbon.
-While Soshoryu itself is (obviously) a ninjutsu technique, the multi-throw attack you perform as part of it is a ranged taijutsu attack.
+Effects: This is a link added to a thrown weapon attack or multi-throw using weapons previously stored in scrolls with Confinement Scroll Seal.
+You unseal the weapons you need and immediately attack with them, without needing to unseal them as a separate action.
+When used with a multi-throw, you increase your DEX by CHA/2 for determining how many weapons you can throw.
+All weapons thrown must be sealed in the scrolls.

+You can also use this with the "Throw Weapon" ability (if you have it), allowing you to unseal and immediately attack with the melee weapon without needing to unseal them as a separate action.

 #### --( Sougu: Baku Ryuusei - Manipulated Tools: Attached Meteor )--
 Large, elongated sections of chains with weighted ends shoot out of a scroll and are directed toward an opponent.
 They spiral around and surround the victim before the slack is removed, binding the opponent and restricting movement.
 It does minimal damage on its own, but is useful as a setup for a more potent attack.